top of page

 FLT

-Gas Meter Digit Segmentation Step 1: ROI
+Gas Meter Digit Segmentation Step 1: ROI...Part 2

 When dealing with high-resolution meter images, performing ROI (Region of Interest) localization first is key to boosting accuracy and saving scan time.
 I noticed an interesting feature on most gas meters: the decimal digits on the far right are typically red .
 In the world of computer vision, this red color acts as a natural "anchor."
 My Implementation Logic: Downsample First: To simulate a resource-constrained MCU environment, I downsample the image first to save memory.